schetudiante/www-15-tutorial/README.md

-# The Part about flattening json files into a CSV for analysis.
+# The Part about flattening json files into a CSV for analysis that is inside Make your own data.

 WWW 2015 Tutorial
 =================